 Proposals that are incomplete or received after the deadline will not be considered.

-You must submit your proposal using the online submission form.
-Proposals sent by email will not be considered.
-Click the link below to begin by selecting which type of proposal you would like to submit.
+Click the link below to begin by logging in and then selecting which type of proposal you would like to submit.
 You will be able to return to the proposal to edit it until the submission deadline has passed.
 Information on how to do so will be included in two automated emails you will receive, first when you begin and then when you complete your submission.

 About In Person Short Courses

-We invite proposals for in person short courses for the 2022 Joint Meeting.
+We invite proposals for in person short courses for the 2023 ESA Annual Meeting.
 Short courses offer participants an opportunity to learn new skills through interactive instruction and hands-on training in a long format (3 or 6 hours).
 These sessions are not appropriate for the presentation of formal research talks and do not include presentation abstracts.
 Short courses are more interactive and informal than formal paper sessions, and they can involve extended discussion as well as hands-on training.
 A strong short course proposal will make clear what knowledge, skills, tools, or insights participants might expect to gain from the session.
-You can browse examples of short courses from the 2021 meeting.
+You can browse examples of short courses from the 2022 meeting.

-All in person short courses require advance registration and an additional fee.
-In person short courses could be cancelled due to low enrollment.
+All short courses require advance registration and an additional fee.
+Short courses could be cancelled due to low enrollment.
 This decision will be communicated to the session organizer, so it is critical that we have accurate contact information for the lead organizer.
 If a short course meets minimum registration, it is expected to proceed.
-The estimated 3- and 6- hour scheduling options include only instruction time.
-If there are any breaks, they will be in addition to this time.

 The standard A/V setup is a screen, LCD projector, and laptop (with sound).
-Some of the rooms we will use for short courses may not have wireless internet access.
-There is a place in the proposal form to indicate if wireless connectivity is important for your short course.
-Any additional equipment, such as flip charts or power strips for attendee laptops must be requested in the proposal.
-Additional equipment may incur costs and can only be provided if the organizer provides funding to cover the costs.
+All of the rooms we will use for workshops will have wireless internet access this year.
+Flip charts and power strips for participant laptops can be requested in the proposal.
+Any additional equipment requested in the proposal may incur costs and can only be provided if the organizer provides funding to cover the costs.

 All sessions included in the Career Track will be highlighted throughout the program and scheduled to minimize conflicts.
 Submitters proposing a session about career options, skills and development will be able to indicate that they would like to be included in this track.

 The information listed below must be submitted through the online submission form.
 It is provided here to assist you in planning your submission.
 The form may differ slightly from the version listed here.
-Proposals that are incomplete or received by email will not be considered.
 You may begin a submission and then return to edit it up until the deadline.